Title: Because You Love to Hate Me: 13 Tales of Villainy

 So if you look on the surface you would go woah!!!
 This is victim shaming.

 But I think this story asks you to look a little deeper.
 To question what is true villainy.

 In this the the villain of the piece is the shame placed on our MC’s shoulders for what happened to her.
 The villain is not one person.
 It is those around her who created her monster.
 It’s those around her who instead of seeing the crime committed against her took the easy option and called her a villain for no longer being pure and virginal rather than seeing the villainous crime which she suffered.

 Best story so far as the lines between black and white were blurred.
 And a great interpretation of the loosest prompt so far too.
 I think what this shows is that if you just give the authors a seed rather than a whole plant then the resulting story can be written in a more imaginative fashion.

-But the thing is that this story could be problematic if you don’t take a step back & ask yourself that question about what is a true villain.
+But the thing is that this story could be problematic if you don’t take a step back and ask yourself that question about what is a true villain.
 How are villains made??
-Like is it negative to say that she was raped & then turned into a monster?
+Is it negative to say that she was raped and then turned into a monster?
 Is that giving a bad impression of rape victims.

 So on one hand I love it.